Ben Shattuck

 Ben Shattuck (born 1984) is an American writer, painter, and curator.
-His memoir Six Walks from Tin House was named an editor's pick by The Rumpus and "must-read book" by Town & Country.
-For his short fiction he won a PEN/Robert J. Dau Short Story Prize from Pen America, a Pushcart Prize, and a Bread Loaf scholarship.
-His short story set in World War I "The History of Sound" is being turned into a feature film by Oliver Hermanus starring Paul Mescal and Josh O'Connor.
+Born in Massachusetts, he received a bachelor's degree from Cornell University and a master's degree from the Iowa Writers' Workshop.
+He has written two books, and the screenplay forThe History of Sound, based on two of his short stories.

 Early life and education

-Shattuck was born and raised in Dartmouth, Massachusetts and lived by the sea.
-His parents, who met in New York, both work in the arts in Massachusetts; his mother, Dedee, owns an art gallery, while his father, Bill, is a painter.
+Shattuck was born and raised in Dartmouth, Massachusetts.
+His parents both work in the arts in Massachusetts; his mother owns an art gallery while his father is a painter.
 Shattuck attended Deerfield Academy for high school, Cornell University for college, and the Iowa Writers' Workshop for his Master's of Fine Arts in fiction.
 He taught fiction writing while at the University of Iowa as a graduate teaching assistant, and then at Victoria University of Wellington.